Data-Advantage/vibestack/step4-vibe/create-app.md

 2. Add code stubs with clearly marked TODO comments indicating Google OAuth will be implemented later
 3. Include commented-out code showing what the eventual implementation will look like
 4. Do not implement the actual Google OAuth functionality yet (this will be done later)

+Create a basic dashboard page that displays the logged-in user's email and name (if available) to provide visual confirmation that authentication was successful.
+Redirect unauthenticated users to the login page.

 Follow the patterns and best practices outlined in auth-implementation.md and project-structure.md for implementing protected route redirection and properly structuring the auth code.
 ```